- About UNK

 The grant is housed at the University of Nebraska Medical Center.
 There are three Ph.D. training campuses: University of Nebraska-Lincoln, University of Nebraska Medical Center, and Creighton University Medical Center.

 Biology is the only department at UNK that provides an opportunity to be in this scholar program.

-Other Undergraduate institutions are: University of Nebraska at Omaha (Biology and IS&T), Wayne State College, Doane College, Creighton University, Chadron State College, University of Nebraska-Lincoln, College of Saint Mary, and Nebraska Wesleyan University.
+Other Undergraduate institutions are: University of Nebraska at Omaha (Biology), Wayne State College, Doane College, Creighton University, Chadron State College, University of Nebraska-Lincoln, College of Saint Mary, and Nebraska Wesleyan University.

 How does INBRE at UNK work?